 OK, on with the hike.
 The Zig Zag path is a gentle enough route ascending to the top of the first peak on the trail to Lugnaquilla.
 As you walk upwards you'll start to get the opportunity for many beautiful views of the valley from the path.
 The shot below gives you a taster.

 As mentioned, the path is pretty easy to walk up.
 It's wide and clearly marked so no real fear of getting lost.
-However, for those of you who use a compass, you will be aiming on a general bearing of 263 to the summit of Lugnaquilla from the top of the ziz zag path.
+However, for those of you who use a compass, it's a good idea to take a general bearing to aim for the summit of Lugnaquilla from the top of the ziz zag path.

 The Cliff Edge